 Tanesini, A. (MS) ‘Intellectual Timidity and Servility’, unpublished manuscript.

-The Investigative Globe (2016) Betrayal: The Crisis In the Catholic Church: The Findings of the Investigation That Inspired the Major Motion Picture Spotlight, London: Profile.
+The Investigative Globe (2016) Betrayal: The Crisis in the Catholic Church: The Findings of the Investigation That Inspired the Major Motion Picture Spotlight, London: Profile.

 Walker, R. L. and P. J. Ivanhoe (2009) Working Virtue: Virtue Ethics and Contemporary Moral Problems, Oxford: Oxford University Press.